 When using beans as your protein source, soak them overnight, rinse well, then cook them until they’re soft, and purée the bigger, firmer varieties like garbanzos.
 Adding a small potato to the cooking pot will help reduce “gassiness.”

-Supplement with either a vitamin B12 tablet weekly, a daily multivitamin, or B12-rich spirulina on a regular basis.
+Supplement with either a vitamin B12 tablet weekly, a daily multivitamin, or feed B12-rich spirulina or nutritional yeast on a regular basis.
 Cats must receive the amino acid taurine as a supplement, as a deficiency can cause blindness.
-The company called Harbingers of a New Age offers supplements designed specifically for vegan dogs and cats.
+The company called Compassion Circle offers supplements designed specifically for vegan dogs and cats.

 Don’t forget to include fruits as well as vegetables in the diet, to provide a broad range of nutrients—and, of course, because they taste so good!

 Since your cat may be a little fussier than your dog, you may need to flavor her vegan meals with a bit of the meat-based food she’s accustomed to.
 Just decrease the amount gradually till she doesn’t even notice it’s gone.
 Also try adding interesting flavors like nutritional yeast, spirulina, or a touch of tomato sauce.
 Cats also seem to love yellow and orange foods like melon, corn, sweet potatoes, and winter squash.